For the Boys Tennis Season:

 Teams with the blue-stars to the right of their names are "Team Members" and information is available for all of their players.

 Sycamore is the clear favorite.
 They won the Division I crown last year and their championship team remains largely intact.
-Their players include: Deepak Indrakanti (Williams), Nakul Narendran (Johns Hopkins), Alex Taylor, Noah Stern, Aditya Venkitarama, and Alex Wittenbaum.
+Their players include: Deepak Indrakanti (Williams), Nakul Narendran (Johns Hopkins), Alex Taylor, Noah Stern, Aditya Venkitarama, and Alex Wittenbaum (Marian University).
 Sycamore lost half of their State Doubles Champion duo to graduation with Mustafa Ahmad's departure.
 They pick up freshman, Nathan Zhang.

 Upper Arlington is always going to be strong.
 They lost Chuck Shewalter and Jeffrey Melvin to graduation, but Jack Zelezny, Eric Hunter, and Tyler Holsopple return.
 They will also pick up two quality freshmen.